 Sam Brown, an associate at Phillips & Cohen, represents clients in False Claims Act cases and whistleblower claims with the Securities and Exchange Commission, the Commodity Futures Trading Commission and the IRS.

-His Medicare and Medicaid fraud qui tam cases have involved kickbacks, medically unnecessary services and fraudulent billing.
+His Medicare and Medicaid fraud qui tam cases have involved kickbacks, medically unnecessary services and fraudulent billing, as well as fraud by Medicare Advantage plans.

 His CFTC whistleblower cases include one alleging manipulation of commodity futures prices that resulted in a successful enforcement action.
 He also has experience handling CFTC whistleblower cases involving spoofing and other abuses in the futures markets, manipulation in foreign exchange and oil and gas markets, as well as violations related to cryptocurrencies and swaps.